seedlock/seedcipher/index.md

 ##### About
-Seedcipher app is a tool to help manage and protect your cryptocurrency seedphrase.
+Seedcipher is a tool to help manage and protect your cryptocurrency seedphrase.

 ## Userguide